reTHINK-project/testbeds/docs/platformInstallationGuide.md

  * A reThink runtime
  * One protostub that allow the usage of the installed messaging node
  * The Hyperty code and datashema that will be used by the example.</b>
+A specific database is proposed to run the HelloWorld example.

 ####Configuration and tests of the CSP
 Configuration of the Messaging node:
 Domain Registry have to be accessed by the messaging node.